dherzey/bechdel-movies/etl/README.md

-## Loading of data from source to destination
-Ingestion will use Prefect to orchestrate ETL flows.
+## Create Prefect blocks

-### Loading from source to Google Cloud Storage
+## Loading from source to Google Cloud Storage

-### Loading from storage to BigQuery
+## Loading from storage to BigQuery